UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_10.md

 The other option is to create the dataframe row-wise.

-In this case we assign each row index as a dictionary key and the row values as the dictionary’s values.
+In this case, we assign each row index as a dictionary key and the row values as the dictionary’s values.

 We use the argument `orient` to explain the keys are the `index` and the